This is the coolest thing I’ve seen in a long time.

 By setting up fences and borders for the learning experience

-wide enough they are never seen.
+wide enough to never be noticed.

 of their thousand-mile-wide educational experience.